Strict App Blocker

 Strict app blocker FAQ

 The strictest app blockers remove the manual override entirely, or lock it behind a timer, a second person's passcode, or a hard-to-repeat action.
-Fella does this by giving no daily toggle at all: selected apps stay blocked by default, with one 5-minute emergency unlock per day.
+Fella does this by giving no daily toggle at all: selected apps stay blocked by default, with one 5-minute emergency unlock per session.

 No software blocker on iOS is physically impossible to remove, since iOS lets you delete any third-party app.
 What you can get is a blocker with no convenient override: no pause button, no extra unlock, and no settings you can quietly loosen in the moment.